Search This Blog

 3. The third question focuses on creating the bandwidth.
 Sometimes, the person may have too much going on to devote adequate time to complete the task.
 This question raises what needs to be stopped to free up time required to accomplish this task.

-4. Finally, the fourth question focuses on continuously monitoring the progress, motivate and energize the person to create a stretch goal to raise beyond their own limits.
+4. Finally, the fourth question focuses on continuously monitoring progress, motivating and energizing the person to create a stretch goal to raise beyond their own limits.

 Engagement is all about making one feel important and helping them raise above their own assumed potential.
 Creating this engagement is the seeds for leadership.
 In getting projects done by people, every project manager therefore needs to demonstrate this leadership.